ElSnoMan/scripting-to-framework/tau-docs/Chapter4/chapter_4.md

 1. Name
 2. Cost
-3. Description
+3. Rarity
-4. Rarity
+4. Type
-5. Category
-6. Arena
+5. Arena

 When objects have things in common, we call them "base attributes" or "base properties".
 If you remember, we created a PageBase class that the other Page Objects inherited from.
 We'll be doing the same thing here.